It is very important to take the time to read and understand this complete document of all the Terms and Conditions for booking your journey.

-1.1 Reservations can be made by contacting The African Wanderlust Safari Company Pty Ltd T/A Outbound in Africa, hereafter referred to as the “Company,” through the central reservations office in Hoedspruit, South Africa.
+1.1 Reservations can be made by contacting Outbound in Africa, hereafter referred to as the “Company,” through either the reservations office in Phoenix, Arizona USA or the satellite offices in Edinburgh, United Kingdom and South Africa.

 i) If the Company is NOT making your complete travel arrangements for you, it will be necessary to furnish us with a copy of the CONFIRMATION OF YOUR TRANSPORTATION ARRANGEMENTS before we confirm our portion of your travel plans.
 The Company cannot be liable for any penalties or losses incurred as a result of voluntary or involuntary changes to transportation schedules.

-1.3 The balance is due no later than forty five (45) days prior to commencement of the program.
+1.3 The balance is due no later than sixty (60) days prior to commencement of the program.
 If the balance has not been received by that date, the Company shall be entitled in its discretion to treat your reservation as cancelled, and consequently to forfeit such part of the advance payment as determined solely by the Company.

-1.4 Any reservation made within forty five (45) days of commencement of a program may be accepted provided space is available, payment in full is received, and provided that documents can be delivered prior to departure.
+1.4 Any reservation made within sixty (60) days of commencement of a program may be accepted provided space is available, payment in full is received, and provided that documents can be delivered prior to departure.

 1.5 The Company will not provide tickets, coupons, vouchers or documents until full payment has been received.